PBillodeau/patrickbillodeau.com/_posts/2020-12-5-docker-intro.md

 As so [Kubernetes](https://kubernetes.io/) was born.

 Kubernetes allows us to manage our containers across multiple machines.
-This is incredibly useful in scaling and application and in redudancy.
-If one server shuts down, Kubernetes can be setup to move the contiainers to another, still running, server.
+This is incredibly useful in scaling applications and creating server redundancy.
+If one server shuts down, Kubernetes can be set up to move the containers to another, still running, server.
 It also allows us to use the resources from multiple computers rather than one super-powerful computer.
 It puts an abstraction layer across ever server, so that we can treat all of our servers as "the cloud."
 With Kubernetes, software engineers have lost all credibility with hardware engineers.
+Still awesome though.

 # Final thoughts

 This article was inspired by a talk I wanted to give for [Curiosity week 2020](https://curiosityweek2020.sched.com/).
 I hope you found it helpful.
-If you have any feedback, I'm happy to hear it, or answer any questions you may have -- just shoot me a message on LinkedIn!
+If you have any feedback, I'm happy to hear it, or answer any questions you may have -- just shoot me a message on [LinkedIn](https://www.linkedin.com/in/patrickbillodeau/)!